zakkolar/php-contact-handler/readme.md

 - **FORM_DOMAIN**: The domain where the contact form will be hosted.
 This is to allow cross-domain AJAX requests.
 If you are hosting this handler and the form on the same domain, you can comment this line out
   - Note: subdomains count as separate domains.
 Make sure you include the http(s)://
   - Separate multiple domains with commas
+- **BLOCKED_EMAIL_DOMAINS**: Email domains that should be blocked (separated by commas).
+The form will not send the message if it is filled out with an email from this domain.
+  - If all the other form fields are filled out correctly, the server will still return a `200 OK` header to make it more difficult for spammers to detect/circumvent the block
 - **RECAPTCHA_SECRET**: Your secret code for the ReCaptcha API (https://www.google.com/recaptcha/).
 Comment this line out if you aren't using ReCaptcha.

 ## Usage